ocaml/ocaml.org/data/planet/mirage/mirageos-v20-a-recap-of-the-new-features.md

 <ul>
 <li><strong>Modularity and communication</strong>: MirageOS is built on the concept of a <a href="http://anil.recoil.org/papers/2013-asplos-mirage.pdf">library operating system</a>, and this release provides many new libraries to flexibly extend applications with new functionality.
 <ul>
-<li><em>&quot;<a href="https://mirage.io/blog/intro-tcpip">Fitting the modular MirageOS TCP/IP stack together</a>&quot;</em> by <a href="http://somerandomidiot.com">Mindy Preston</a> explains the rather unique modular architecture of our TCP/IP stack that lets you swap between the conventional Unix sockets API, or a complete implementation of TCP/IP in pure OCaml.
+<li><em>&quot;<a href="https://mirage.io/blog/intro-tcpip">Fitting the modular MirageOS TCP/IP stack together</a>&quot;</em> by <a href="http://somerandomidiot.com - [1 Client error: Timeout was reached]">Mindy Preston</a> explains the rather unique modular architecture of our TCP/IP stack that lets you swap between the conventional Unix sockets API, or a complete implementation of TCP/IP in pure OCaml.
 </li>
-<li><em>&quot;<a href="https://mirage.io/blog/update-on-vchan">Vchan: low-latency inter-VM communication channels</a>&quot;</em> by <a href="http://jon.recoil.org">Jon Ludlam</a> shows how unikernels can communicate efficiently with each other to form distributed clusters on a multicore Xen host, by establishing shared memory rings with each other.
+<li><em>&quot;<a href="https://mirage.io/blog/update-on-vchan">Vchan: low-latency inter-VM communication channels</a>&quot;</em> by <a href="http://jon.recoil.org - [1 Client error: Timeout was reached]">Jon Ludlam</a> shows how unikernels can communicate efficiently with each other to form distributed clusters on a multicore Xen host, by establishing shared memory rings with each other.
 </li>
 <li><em>&quot;<a href="https://mirage.io/blog/modular-foreign-function-bindings">Modular foreign function bindings</a>&quot;</em> by <a href="https://github.com/yallop">Jeremy Yallop</a> continues the march towards abstraction by expaining how to interface safely with code written in C, without having to write any unsafe C bindings!
 This forms the basis for allowing Xen unikernels to communicate with existing libraries that they may want to keep at arm's length for security reasons.
 </li>
 </ul>
 </li>
 </ul>
-<p>All the libraries required for these new features are <a href="https://mirage.io/releases">regularly
+<p>All the libraries required for these new features are <a href="https://mirage.io/releases - [404 Not Found]">regularly
 released</a> into the <a href="http://opam.ocaml.org">OPAM</a> package manager, so just follow the <a href="https://mirage.io/wiki/install">installation instructions</a> to give them a spin.
 A release this size probably introduces minor hiccups that may cause build